-In conclusion, we will provide you with general tips for travelling with pets.
+In conclusion, we will provide you with general tips for traveling with pets.
 Whenever you go on a trip with your pet, cover the following basics.

-- Research embassy requirements if you are travelling abroad.
+- Research embassy requirements if you are traveling abroad.

-- Visit your vet and get all necessary consultations.
+- Visit your vet and get all the necessary consultations.

 - Get a Health Certificate and keep an electronic copy of your pet's health certificate.

-- Pack a bag with travelling pet products.
-And also do not forget to take the carrier, leash, dog car seat covers and so on (depending on the mean of transport you travelling by).
+- Pack a bag with traveling pet products.
+And also do not forget to take the carrier, leash, dog car seat covers and so on (depending on the mean of transport you traveling by).